Why Are Immunizations Important?

 When a child is infected with a virus, their body’s immune system kicks into overdrive, producing antibodies that can help them fight the infection.
 Unfortunately, since the body has never seen this type of foreign invader before, your child gets sick; however, once their immune system has come into contact with that specific infection, it will have the antibodies needed to fight it the next time and to avoid future illnesses.

-However, it is far better to protect your child from being infected in the first place, especially since some infectious diseases have some detrimental long-term effects to your health.
+It is far better to protect your child from being infected in the first place, especially since some infectious diseases have some detrimental long-term effects to your health.
 This is where vaccines come in.
 Vaccines contain either a dead or weakened version of the virus, which is just strong enough to stimulate the immune system to produce antibodies but is weak enough that it doesn’t make your child sick.
 Vaccines help your child safely build immunity to many communicable diseases.

 Along with protecting your child and your family, getting kids immunized also protects the community at large.
 The more children are vaccinated the less concern there is for an outbreak of a potentially dangerous disease.
-Vaccines also prevent unnecessary doctor and hospital visits, reduce the amount of sick days your child has to deal with and can be incredibly cost effective.
+Vaccines also prevent unnecessary doctor and hospital visits, reduce the amount of sick days your child has to deal with, and can be incredibly cost effective.

 Our Location